 - Any complications with a dog’s pregnancy or when she is giving birth will lead to an even greater financial burden being placed on you, in addition to the increased stress and upset for you both.
 More often than not, the complications that occur during pregnancy and birth can be life-threatening for the mum and extremely costly, something that needs to be given great consideration when deciding whether or not to neuter.

 - There will also be a large financial cost associated with the treatment of any infections or diseases your dog might contract if they are not neutered.
 Many of the health risks mentioned previously can cost any where from a few hundred euro to well over the thousand mark, depending on the severity of the case.

-- Dogs Trust always recommends that you discuss with your veterinary surgeon the best age for neutering your dog.
-Neutering is typically performed around 6 months old but this may vary depending on individual factors, such as your dog’s breed, current behaviour and health.
+- We always recommend that you discuss with your veterinary surgeon the best age for neutering your dog.
+Neutering is typically performed from around 6 months old but this may vary depending on individual factors, such as your dog’s breed, lifestyle, current behaviour and health.

 - Neutering dogs when they’re older does still offer benefits, however, Dogs Trust generally recommends that you neuter sooner rather than later.
 Every surgery carries risks, but older dogs and overweight dogs may be at increased risk of complications and in most cases surgery time, meaning an increased cost for you.